robotsorcerer/gps/README.md

 The code base is **a work in progress**.
 See the [FAQ](http://rll.berkeley.edu/gps/faq.html) for information on planned future additions to the code.

+#### Mujoco dependency

+Create a `mujoco` directory in your home folder and place the downloaded `mjpro131` folder there.
+This is important as the activation function and openscenegraph bindings will look for mujoco in this path.

 ### iDG

 This fork of the code implements the iterative Dynamic Game that was proposed in the paper: